Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ## 1. Chosen Dataset Description

-In Phase 1, we evaluated three datasets: the Open Energy Data Initiative (OEDI) dataset, the Smart Home Energy Usage (SHEU) dataset, and the Smart Home with Weather Information (SHWI) dataset.
+For the task of detecting electricity theft in the smart grid, I evaluated three datasets: the Open Energy Data Initiative (OEDI) dataset, the Smart Home Energy Usage (SHEU) dataset, and the Smart Home with Weather Information (SHWI) dataset.
 The OEDI dataset was selected as it best aligns with the needs of our electricity theft detection project, particularly for binary classification.
 It contains **560,655 samples** across **13 columns** (12 features and 1 label).
 The theft label distinguishes between "Normal" consumption and six theft types ("Theft1" through "Theft6"), which can be simplified into a binary label (0 for "Normal," 1 for any theft).
 This suits our goal of detecting theft without specifying the type.

 The SHEU and SHWI datasets lack theft-specific labels, making them less suitable despite their relevance to energy optimization studies.
 The OEDI dataset has a mild class imbalance: **331,824 "Normal" instances (59.2%)** and **228,831 theft instances (40.8%)**, which can be mitigated through oversampling or class weighting.
 This balance is better than typical real-world scenarios where theft is rarer.
 The "Class" attribute, with 16 client types (each with 35,040 samples), provides diverse consumption patterns, enhancing model applicability across user types—unlike SHEU (focused on smart homes) and SHWI (no client categorization).